Recent ALICE results relevant for PDFs at low and high-$x$, saturation: Incoherent and dissociative measurements with ALICE

-As discussed in Section 4.4, $|t|$-dependent measurements are effective probes of gluon saturation.
-The $|t|$-dependent incoherent photoproduction can be used to study the variance (quantum fluctuations)~\cite{Miettinen:1978jb}.
+To search for gluon saturation, $|t|$-dependent measurements are effective observables.
+The $|t|$-dependent incoherent photoproduction can be used to study the variance (quantum fluctuations).
 For heavy nuclei, saturation is expected at higher-$x$, where the photon interacts with the sub-nucleonic structure, making $\sigma_{ \gamma \rm Pb}$ sensitive to quantum fluctuations~\cite{PLB772}.
 The incoherent J/$\psi$ photonuclear cross section was measured as a function of Mandelstam $|t|$ in Pb-Pb collisions at $\sqrt{s_{NN}}$ = 5.02 TeV.
 Models incorporating quantum fluctuations of the gluon density describe the data better than those without, although no model fully reproduces the normalization from proton to nuclear targets.
 The slope of the $|t|$-dependence incoherent cross section provides sensitivity to spatial gluon fluctuations, allowing for the first-time probing of gluonic “hot spots” in Pb nuclei~\cite{PRL132}.